audiophonics/RaspDacMinilcd/README.md

 *most scripts deal with hardware configuration and will require you to reboot after completion.
 A successful script installation will explicitely notify you from terminal if a reboot is needed.*

 ## Install duration :
 Some scripts and core functionnalities automatically download and compile frameworks from source.
 This is due to the wide range of Linux flavors that are found across the audio distributions for raspberry pi and the different rate at which updates happen.
 Since the defaults packages and libraries natively available on those systems can vary a lot, do not expect installation time to be consistent from one distribution to another.
-Installing OLED can take and up to 30 minutes on Volumio.